Welcome to Srta. Jacobson's Spanish page!

 I love traveling and have been lucky enough to spend a semester in Seville Spain and have visited France, Gibraltar, Portugal, Morocco and many different US States.
-In my spare time I enjoy swimming, reading, writing, watching TV and movies, dancing and sleeping.
+In my spare time I enjoy swimming, reading, writing, watching TV/movies and sleeping.

 (Updated to reflect that parents now have access to TIES)

 - You can expect homework every night.
 If no worksheet or activities are handed out, you should be reviewing grammar or vocabulary for about 10 minutes each night).

 - Homework is due at the beginning of class on the stated due date.
 Anything not completed before class starts is considered incomplete.

 - Students are responsible for finding out what they missed when they were absent.
 There is a binder with handouts for them on my cart that also lists everything that they missed.
 Extras to replace lost worksheets are available on a first come first served basis in a file bin in room 111.
 Students may e-mail and ask for a digital copy if needed.